 The biggest difference between a grant and other types of funding is that you don’t have to repay it.
 It’s essentially “free money” given to your agency to help you achieve specific goals.
 This is very different from a traditional bank loan, which you have to pay back with interest over time.
 It’s also different from fast and affordable cash advances, which give you immediate funds in exchange for a portion of your future revenue.
 While grants are an amazing resource, they can be competitive and take a long time to secure.
 Loans and cash advances are often much faster and more predictable, making them a reliable choice when you need cash quickly.

-What Can You Cover with a Home Care Grant?
+How Can You Use a Home Care Grant?

 When you receive a grant, the money almost always comes with strings attached.
 Unlike a loan or cash advance that you can use for any business expense, grant funding is typically earmarked for specific projects or costs outlined in your proposal.
 This is why it’s so important to have a clear plan for how you’ll use the funds before you even start applying.